William Henry Fitchett: Literary career

 Other literary work included the editorships of the Australasian Review of Reviews (which he quit over an argument with the proprietor, W. T. Stead), and of Life, a popular magazine first published in 1904 by Fitchett Bros.
 Pty.
 Ltd., which he edited for 11 years.

 These activities were not allowed to interfere with Fitchett's life work.
 First and foremost he was principal of a great school for girls steadily expanding, with problems continually arising which required his careful attention.
 His writing was done in the early hours of the day much of it before breakfast, and the Methodist Church as a whole called for much interest and thought.
 Towards the end of the nineteenth century it was split into five sections and many efforts were made to bring a union of them about.
 In 1895 Fitchett, as president of the conference of 1895, organised a public demonstration in favour of the union.
 The question came up again at successive yearly conferences, but it was difficult to obtain the requisite two-thirds majority.
 In 1898 union was decided upon, the necessary Act of Parliament was passed, and at the conference of 1902 the union was accomplished and Fitchett was elected the first president of the united church.
 Another of his interests was the State Library of Victoria of which he was a trustee for 35 years.

+C. Irving Benson

+Fitchett became mentor to the young Benson, later a long-serving superintendent of the Central Mission and the first Methodist to be knighted.
+He encouraged the literary endeavors of his young protégé, who repaid the compliment in a glowing biography in his Herald column "Church and People": in 1928 repeated in 1942, the centenary of his birth.

 Death and legacy

 Fitchett died at the school on 25 May 1928 from a haemorrhage of a duodenal ulcer.
-He married twice: firstly in 1870 to Clara Shaw, who died in 1915 and secondly to the widow of the Rev. William Williams.
+He married twice: firstly on 24 March 1870 to (Jemima) Cara Shaw, who died on 15 September 1918 and secondly to Edith Skelton Williams, née Wimble, the widow of the Rev. William Williams.
 He had five sons and one daughter of the first marriage.
+His fourth son, also named William Henry Fitchett M.B., B.S., D.D.R., D.Ph. (c.
+1877 – 21 April 1950) began studying medicine at age 34.

 A brother, Dr Frederick Fitchett, C.M.G., was at one time attorney-general of New Zealand, and another brother, Dr Alfred Fitchett, was dean of Dunedin, New Zealand.
+One of his grandsons, Ian Fitchett became a war correspondent and journalist.